aurora-opensource/au/docs/reference/quantity.md

 ### `.as(unit)`, `.as<T>(unit)` {#as}

 This function produces a new representation of the input `Quantity`, converted to the new unit.
-See the [unit expression APIs](../discussion/idioms/unit-expression-api.md) discussion for valid choices for `unit`.
+See the [unit slots](../discussion/idioms/unit-slots.md) discussion for valid choices for `unit`.

 ??? example "Example: converting `feet(3)` to `inches`"
     Consider this `Quantity<Feet, int>`: